lcwarners/sewer-defect-detection/README.md

 ## Architecture

+## Data augmentation

+% to do

-### Comparison and optimisation
+### Comparison and Optimization

-The three notebooks in this directory were used to compare model performance of ResNet50, EfficientNetB1, and EfficientNetB7, immediately clear from the names of the notebooks.
-All notebooks work the same way: the batches are generated, the model is downloaded and dense layers appended, and the original model is frozen such that it functions as feature extractor.
+The three notebooks in the directory __comparison_optimization__ were used to compare model performance of _ResNet50_, _EfficientNetB1_, and _EfficientNetB7_, immediately clear from the names of the notebooks.
+All notebooks work the same way: the batches are generated, the model is downloaded and dense layers appended, and the original model is frozen in such a way that it works as feature extractor.
 The added dense layers are trained using the train data and validated with the valid batches.

 ### Fine tuning

-EfficientNetB1 was finetuned using this notebook.
+_EfficientNetB1_ was finetuned using the notebook __EfficientNetB1_finetune.ipynb__.
 Transfer learning was applied first, subsequently the last 10 layers were unfrozen (excepting batch normalisation).
 The training is implemented using early stopping and the weights are saved for later use.

-### prediction and visualisation
+### Prediction and Visualization

-In this notebook, the weights are loaded and used to generate predictions on a test batch of 600 images.
+In the notebook __prediction_visualization.ipynb__, the weights are loaded and used to generate predictions on a test batch of 600 images.
 The accuracy is calculated and the wrongly classified images are inspected.

-### analyze video
+### Analyze Video

-This notebook is most important for direct application.
+The notebook __analyze_video.ipynb__ is the most important for direct application.
 It takes a video as input and outputs a list of timestamps in which the model detects a defect (either fissure or racine).
+To apply this code to one of your video you need to change the content of the variable `video_file` by the path of your video.

-### active learning
+### Active Learning

+% to do